 By connecting teams to a single data source processes can be integrated between teams but good communication remains essential to ensure that information flows smoothly throughout the organisation and duplication is avoid.

-For example, CRM systems like Dynamics CRM will automatically score leads but are sales and marketing teams on the same page when it comes to defining what makes a lead ‘sales ready’?
+For example, Dynamics 365 will automatically score leads but are sales and marketing teams on the same page when it comes to defining what makes a lead ‘sales ready’?

 8. Make it Mobile

 Users demand mobile accessibility to business data so to be relevant your CRM database needs to be easily available on multiple devices.